OfficialNoob/GrammerAPI/README.md

 # GrammerAPI (My code is bad)
+The heroku instance may sleep so it may take a while to reply
 A grammar fixer that uses AI to fix stuff
 POST raw data to https://grammarapi.herokuapp.com/